Call for Participation - ACCU 2009

 April 22-25, 2009.
 Barcelo Oxford Hotel, Oxford, UK

 Highlight: Special track on patterns, please read on

-We would like to invite you to lead a session at this leading software development conference.
+We would like to invite you to present a session at this leading software development conference.

-If you would like to run a session please let us know on conference at accu dot org by the 15th of October 2007 at the latest.
+If you would like to run a session please let us know by emailing your proposals to email@example.com by the 20th of October 2008 at the latest.

 Please include the following to support your proposal:

 - Title (a working title if necessary)

 - Type (tutorial, workshop, case study, etc.)

 If you are interested in knowing more about the conference you may like to consult the website for previous years' editions at http://www.accu.org/conference for background information.